 Oils & Fats

 You can have 2-3 servings per day of fats and oils.
-Choose healthy fats like whole avocado slices, olive oil, or avocado oil.
+Choose healthy unsaturated fats like whole avocado slices, olive oil, or avocado oil.
 A serving size is one teaspoon of oil, so watch portions carefully.

 Sugars & Sweets

-You can have a small amount of sugars and sweets on the DASH Diet.
+You can have a small amount of sugar and sweets on the DASH Diet.
 The best option is to add in more fruits when you’re craving a little sweetness, but added sugar isn’t completely out of the question if you keep moderation in mind.

 Aim for less than five servings of sugar per week, with a serving size being one tablespoon of sugar or honey or 1 ounce of dark chocolate.
+If you struggle with a sweet tooth, try adding more fruit to replace processed sweets.

 DASH Diet Shopping Tips